ZhongC01/codeforsnsc/README.md

-# jobs.ipynb
+## for jobs.ipynb
- just use this notebook to check your job
+ just use this notebook to check your job, remember to change chenzh to your username